 Apple has released the eighth public beta for macOS Mojave.
-Announced at WWDC 2018, macOS 10.14 Mojave has a number of major new features including dark mode, desktop stacks, updates to Finder and Quick Look, new screenshot capture tool, and many more.
+Announced at WWDC 2018, macOS 10.14 Mojave has a number of major new features including dark mode, desktop stacks, updates to Finder and Quick Look, dynamic wallpapers, new screenshot capture tool, and many more.
 You can try out all these new features by following our guide on how to download and install macOS Mojave public beta 8 on your Mac.

 If you already have macOS Mojave public beta installed on your Mac, go to System Preferences, Software Update to download the new beta.
 This is Apple’s new system software update user interface in macOS Mojave.
 You don’t have to go to Mac App Store > Updates anymore to download system updates.

 Apple had released the first developer beta for macOS Mojave on the same day as their developer conference.
 The developer beta is currently available to registered Apple developers, which is a paid membership.
 However, anybody can sign-up for Apple’s public beta and download it.
 Even though public betas are generally more stable than developer versions, please note that you might still run into issues so it is best to backup your data before continuing.

 Check if your Mac is compatible with macOS Mojave

 Apple dropped support for a number of Macs with Mojave.
 Here is a list of supported Macs: